 This page gives a good introduction to how to get started in researching your family tree and also has a long list of around 30 sites where further useful information can be found.
 Many of the links are of particular interest to a North American audience - but with so many people there with Scottish ancestry somewhere in their family tree, that can be a plus.

 There are a large number of sites containing detailed lists of passengers on emigrant ships from Europe to most pasrts of the world.
 Most are not focused on Scotland alone so you you may have to do some digging through this selection:

 22 million passengers and ships' crews came through Ellis Island and the Port of New York - many of them Scots.
 You can search passenger records and even see original manifests with passenger names.

 Emigration from Scotland to the Ottawa, Canada area in the 1800's has details of Scots who came to Glengarry County, Ontario and Lanark County, Ontario and also Scottish Settlement on Indian Lands in 1815 in Glengarry County, Ontario, Canada.
 There is also a link to a Bibliography of Reference Material for "Bytown or Bust" - (History and Genealogy in Eastern Ontario, Canada and Western Quebec, Canada).
-Part of Immigration and Settlement in Eastern Ontario and Western Quebec including the Cities of Ottawa and Hull / Gatineau 1600 to 2013.

 This Canadian Virtual War Memorial site contains a registry of information about the graves and memorials of more than 116,000 Canadians and Newfoundlanders who served valiantly and gave their lives for their country.
 The site also contains digital images of photographs and personal memorabilia about individual Canadians.